-The Royal Hawaiian cocktail is a delicious summer sipper full of exotic pineapple flavour with undertones of marzipan.
-Also known as the Princess Kaiulani cocktail, this gin and orgeat based drink partners well with a little maraschino liqueur to lift the flavour profile further.
+The Royal Hawaiian cocktail is a delicious summer sipper full of exotic tropical flavour with undertones of marzipan.
+Also known as the Princess Kaiulani cocktail, this gin and pineapple juice cocktail partners well with a little maraschino liqueur to lift the flavour profile further.

 I’ve been playing around with a few classic gin cocktails this year with the aim of putting my own twist to them.
 I recently gave the Royal Hawaiian cocktail some attention.

-The classic cocktail is full of lively pineapple flavour, cut through by fresh lemon and hints of sweet marzipan.
+Made with gin and pineapple juice, the classic cocktail is full of lively tropical fruit flavour, cut through by fresh lemon and hints of sweet marzipan.
 It’s undoubtedly less dry than my usual cocktail style, but this drink is seriously delicious.

 Including a little cherry liqueur in this mix lifts the flavour profile yet further, adding whispers of Cherry Bakewell to proceedings.